 We’ve had this debate on SoundGuys before, me snarkily siding with wired cans, and Kris taking up arms for Bluetooth.
 However, I should point out that Bluetooth’s downsides are largely limited to consequences of having yet another battery, higher noise, and a lack of cross-platform compatibility.
 While our recent investigation into Bluetooth performance revealed that there are still some huge hurdles for the wireless standard to clear, most people won’t notice the quality difference unless they crank the volume up.

 The latest and greatest headphones that support aptX or LDAC solve the quality gripes of years past, but not all phones support these standards.
 The market is extremely fractured in the Android universe, and while the Note 8 will deliver you the best version of aptX out there, the Google Pixel will not—making entry into Apple’s ecosystem extremely enticing for wireless headphone fans.
+Google has since forced the latest and greatest standards on phones running Android 9.0 (Pie), but it remains to be seen if they keep that up.
 By going all-in on Bluetooth, Apple has a major advantage over its competitors by guaranteeing the best performance with that tech while side-stepping the pitfalls of fractured compatibility.

 However, excluding the headphone jack is still an extreme action that isn’t completely explained away by “Apple is better at Bluetooth.”
 Why would a company ditch the jack when the cost to meet the needs of every single one of your consumers’ listening habits is so easy to do?
 While the official line of ditching the headphone jack has been “not enough space,” we now know that excuse to be a lie: it’s definitely possible to cram in a headphone jack, it’s just not easy.